No-Cash-7970/txnDuck/docs/shareable_links.md

 ## Compose Transaction page links

 URL query parameters can be used to create a link to the "Compose Transaction" page with some of the transaction fields already filled in.
-These URL query parameters only work when using a preset.
+Most of these URL query parameters only work when using a particular preset.

 General notes: